catamphetamine/universal-webpack/README.md

 })
 ```

-This way only React rendering service will be restarted, and the main Node.js web server will be left untouched.
+That way only the rendering service will have to be built with Webpack.

 ## License